MandarGogate/av-challenge-website/challenge-data/scene-gen.md

 ## Building the scenes

-Training and development datasets are disjoint regarding speakers and noises.
+Training and development datasets are disjoint regarding speakers and noise files (but share same noise categories).
-Each scene is composed by a unique target and a unique noise.
+Each scene is composed by a unique target.

 **Target and Interferer selection**